Divorces – Is it possible to increase my chances of getting a fair outcome? Here are some Tips and Tricks to assist you.

 Now, what advice do we have for parents where there is a dispute regarding the amount of Child Maintenance to Claim?
 Have a look at this article on Tricks and tips on how to win your child maintenance case.
 Similar principles can be applied to child maintenance issues in a divorce court, whether in the High Court, or Regional Court.
 With regard to the scenario above, the father would be the one claiming child maintenance from the mother.
 Unless he is successful in claiming personal maintenance (or alimony) from the mother, he would have to get a job, or earn more in his web designing business and support himself and contribute towards the expenses of the minor children.

-The sad reality of a divorce for most people is that their standard of living drops post-divorce.
+The sad reality of divorce for most people is that their standard of living drops post-divorce.
 This is so as there are now two households that need to be maintained.
-When the couple lived together there was only one bond or rental amount to pay, one municipal bill, and the entire family used the family car.
-Now it has doubled placing a strain on the resources the parents have.
+When the couple lived together, there was only one bond or rental amount to pay, one municipal bill, and the entire family used the family car.
+Now it has doubled, placing a strain on the resources the parents have.
 Therefore, one needs to be practical as to what amount of maintenance one claims under these situations.
 The belt needs to be tightened when it comes to non-essentials.
 However, the parents must try their utmost to ensure that the minor children’s standard of education does not drop.